magento/pagebuilder-docs/docs/control-layouts/configurations.md

 In short, whenever you need breakpoint-specific data in your `widget.js` and `preview.js` components, you can define your own custom data in the `view.xml` file, where you can access it from an event handler for `stage:viewportChangeAfter`.

 Page Builder uses the `max-width` and `min-width` breakpoints (from the `conditions` node) to control the responsive behavior of content types using JavaScript `widgets`.

 The Products `widget.js` provides a good example of how this works.
 Within the widget, the `min-width` and `max-width` strings are passed to a [matchMedia() function](https://www.w3schools.com/jsref/met_win_matchmedia.asp).
 This method creates a list of media queries created from the `min-width` and `max-width` values from all the breakpoints defined in the `view.xml` file.
 When the browser width matches one of the query breakpoints, `matchMedia()` invokes a callback function on the widget.
 The widget can then respond to the breakpoint by calling functions and changing configurations on other controls like the [slick carousel](https://kenwheeler.github.io/slick/).

-After a user clicks one of these viewport buttons, Page Builder assigns the matching viewport class to the `viewportClasses` observable, which changes the `.pagebuilder-canvas` width for the stage.